 Katherine Dunham (1909–2006) brought African dance aesthetics to the United States, forever influencing modern and jazz dance.
-She was instrumental in getting respect for Blacks on the concert dance stage and directed the first self-supported African-American dance company.
+She was instrumental in getting respect for Black dancers on the concert dance stage and directed the first self-supported Black dance company.

 Upon her return to the U.S. in 1936, she re-formed her company, her choreography newly infused with the polyrhythmic and pulsating movements of the Caribbean.
 Dunham and her company performed in several Broadway revues, touted by critics as performers of a new dance genre, Negro dance.
 On tour, the company encountered significant racial prejudice—hotels refused rooms for her dancers, and presenters segregated audiences.
 Dunham became an activist, threatening to sue for discrimination and to withhold future engagements until circumstances had changed for the better.
 In 1951, she premiered her racially controversial piece Southland, despite warnings not to from the State Department, and was consequently refused funding for later touring.